phyushin/phyushin.github.io/_posts/2020-10-18-getting-stared-with-android-testing.markdown

 ---
 # Getting Started With Mobile Testing

-I wanted to do a series of posts to hopefully give a little insight into getting started in the world of mobile testing, and some basic tasks such creating the right test environment to allow you to easily do android testing... so without further ado, let's get started
+I wanted to do a series of posts to hopefully give a little insight into getting started in the world of mobile testing, and some basic tasks such as creating the right test environment to allow you to easily do android testing... so without further ado, let's get started

 # Things We'll Need